goodmanj/ISBTM/README.md

  <h2> Running the model </h2>

  All you have to do to see the results is press the '=' run button.

- If you want to adjust the bump on the two local models, then the adjust the parameters 'Gauss2DHeight' or 'Gauss2D' which control that bump.
+ If you want to adjust the bump on the two local models, then the adjust the parameters:
+ 'Gauss2DHeight' the parameter which controls how  big the bump is or
+ 'Gauss2D' the parameter which controls how wide the bump is